Skip to main content

 This plugin allows credentials passed as environment variables during agent startup.
 The keys are GRAPHITE_BASIC_AUTH_USERNAME and GRAPHITE_BASIC_AUTH_PASSWORD.

-To add Graphite as a data source in Nobl9 using the Agent connection method, follow these steps:
+You can add the Graphite data source using the agent connection method.
+Start with these steps:

 1. Navigate to Integrations > Sources.